Radical Compassion, Courage, and Connection

 Death infamously reveals what matters most.
 It provides the wondrous awareness that we are part of something greater.
 Why wait until the end of your life to learn its vital and inspiring lessons?
 Why wait to feel whole, connected, and courageous until the time to act has passed?

-During this weekend workshop, Buddhist teacher and activist Frank Ostaseski will share the distilled, hard-won lessons synthesized from 30 years of being with dying.
+During this weekend workshop, renowned Buddhist teacher and author of The Five Invitations Frank Ostaseski will share the distilled, hard-won lessons synthesized from 30 years of being with dying.
 This highly interactive program will utilize mindfulness-based teachings, group discussions, experiential exercises, meditation practice, and ritual, so you can:

 - Harness the awareness of death to clarify your values, find meaning, and uncover your purpose